gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - How to order mutations that may derive properties from the subject
 - How to add item to collection in Java API, using inputs just for its configuration (i.e. not the parent containers)
 - Pattern for declaring rules that directly add items to containers (e.g. a rule that directly creates a task, i.e. inserts into `tasks`)

+## Tasks produced by rules cannot be reliably referred to
+Tasks created via the new rule infrastructure are only ever `realised` when they are asked for by name or path.
+This has caused backwards compatibility issues because tasks created via rules and referenced by type or with live collections (i.e. `tasks.withType(Foo)` and `tasks.matching { ..}`) are not interpreted as being required during the configuration phase and are therefore not realised in time.
+Tasks __not__ created using the new rule infrastructure are always created during the configuration phase.

+This story assures that regardless of how a task was created, using the rule based mechanism or otherwise, a build author can reliably reference and configure that task during the configuration phase.

+### Approach
+Assuming tasks are created via rules and referenced via `.withType()` or `.matching()` there are 2 general use cases:

+1. An action is applied to each task
+    - when `.withType(Foo)` is used all tasks of type `Foo` will be realised before the `afterEvaluate` lifecycle phase and the action will be called during the configuration phase.
+    - when `.matching()` is used all child nodes, of the model node representing the task container, will be realized before the `afterEvaluate` lifecycle phase and the action will be called during the configuration phase..
+This is a performance hit and should be highlighted appropriately.

+2. Tasks are iterated over using `.iterator()` or `.all()` TBD
+    - `tasks.withType(type).iterator()`
+    - `tasks.matching(predicate).iterator()`

+### Tests cases

+- Verify that an action is applied to a rule generated task during configuration when the following constructs are used:
+1. `tasks.withType(type, action)`
+1. `tasks.withType(type).all(action)`
+1. `tasks.matching(predicate).all(action)`

+- When `tasks.withType(Foo)` is used, verify that the only realized rule generate tasks are of type `Foo`.
+- Rule sources can have _rules_ with tasks as the subject _after_ the use of the `.withType()` and `.matching()` constructs.
+- TBD test cases dealing with iteration

 # Backlog